juicedata/juicefs-csi-driver/docs/en/guide/configurations.md

 If a customization item appears to be a valid sidecar setting, it will work for the sidecar; otherwise, it will be ignored.
 For example:

 * `resources` applies to both the Mount Pod and the sidecar, so it works for both.
-* `custom-labels` adds customized labels to the pod.
+* `custom-labels` adds customized labels to the Pod.
 However, since labels are an exclusive pod attribute, this setting does not apply to the sidecar.
 :::

 All supported fields are demonstrated in the [example configuration](https://github.com/juicedata/juicefs-csi-driver/blob/master/juicefs-csi-driver-config.example.yaml) and are explained in detail in our documentation.